Where is the Penn Hills Police Department located?

-Most laws related to firearms, their ownership, and the carrying of firearms (openly and concealed) in Pennsylvania, are found in Title 18 of the Pennsylvania Consolidated Statutes, Chapter 61, specifically the “Uniform Firearms Act.”
+Most laws related to firearms, their ownership, and the carrying of weapons (openly and concealed) in Pennsylvania, are found in Title 18 of the Pennsylvania Consolidated Statutes, Chapter 61, specifically the “Uniform Firearms Act.”

-Due to the sheer volume of laws concerning firearms, we are unable to offer simplified answers to the vast number of questions related to this topic.
+Due to the sheer volume of laws concerning firearms, we are unable to offer clear answers to the vast number of questions related to this topic.
 For your convenience, we have included a link to Title 18 of the Pennsylvania Consolidated Statutes, as well as a link to the Pennsylvania State Police “Firearms Information” page.

 How do I obtain a License to Carry Firearms in Pennsylvania?

-A License to Carry Firearms is issued by the sheriff having jurisdiction in the county you reside in.
+A License to Carry Firearms is issued by the sheriff having jurisdiction in the county you reside.
 The Allegheny County Sheriff’s Office handles the issuance of permits to residents of Allegheny County.
 For more information on requirements, and how to apply for a permit, please visit the following link: http://sheriffalleghenycounty.com/firearms.html